parreirat/vehiculum-challenge/vehiculum_plan.md

 	- working **live** through CLI: **20 minutes** (uses pull)
 	- tests: use **vcr** gem with casette for mock requests: **20 minutes**
 - fill in other **Page::Webpage** objects, get the respective tests and check if all is working: **30 minutes**

+^-> Done basic pull with output through CLI, with tests for VCR but no datastore in ~1h10.
+A few distractions but generally just a lot of tweaking and moving around of methods and figuring how to do things better.
+Taking a break.

 - working **history**, through CLI, with **terminal-table** gem: **20 minutes**
 - tests: **10 minutes**